Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 ### 3. Implemented but Not Working Properly

 List any features that have been implemented but are not working correctly.
 Explain the issues you encountered, and if possible, the steps you took to address them.

+#### Ball-block Collision
+- Ball cannot properly bounce back when hitting the middle of two blocks in a straight line, was encountered due to the ball's collision detection only considering one part of the block at a time (either left, right, top, or bottom).
+- Attempts were made to address this by adding conditions for multiple collision scenarios, but these were unsuccessful in fully resolving the issue.

+#### Sound Effects for Ball-break Collision
+- Trying to implement sound effect when the ball hits the break.
+- The sound effect not playing sometimes while the ball hits the break.
+- Attempts were undertaken to address the issue by adding conditions, but the desired consistency could not be achieved.
+- Thus, the decision was made to remove the sound effect for ball-break collisions in the final implementation.

+#### Flash of Previous Scnene During Scene Switch
+- One issue encountered was a brief flash of the previous scene when switching scenes, when entering levels from the level select screen or while restarting levels, where the buttons of the game scene start page was briefly visible before the selected level scene appeared.
+- Efforts were made to address this issue by attempting to set the buttons invisible before the new scene loaded.
+- However, this approach did not fully eliminate the flash, and the issue still persisted.
 ### 4. Features Not Implemented

+---
 #### Multiplayer Mode

 Unable to implement multiplayer mode in the game, which players can compete among themselves to achieve high score.